Telecom Billing - Products & Services

 A product can have a number of event types associated with it.
 These event types govern the events that can be generated by the product.

-Once you marketing department finalized all the products, services, packages and associated prices, they are configured in the billing system.
+Once your marketing department finalized all the products, services, packages and associated prices, they are configured in the billing system.

-Different billing systems provides different level of flexibilities of defining products and their hierarchies in terms of parent, child and grandchild products.
+Different billing systems provide different levels of flexibilities of defining products and their hierarchies in terms of parent, child, and grandchild products.

-Some systems are flexible enough to support packages and bundles and few provides limited functionalities related to packages and discounted prices.
+Some systems are flexible enough to support packages and bundles and a few provide limited functionalities related to packages and discounted prices.

-Some systems keep product catalogues separately from the price catalogues to provide better modular approach and some billing systems combine products descriptions, their features and associated prices all together.
+Some systems keep product catalogues separately from the price catalogues to provide better modular approach and some billing systems combine products descriptions, their features, and associated prices altogether.

-Once all the products, services, packages and their events are configured in the billing system, next step is to define their rental and usage prices which I will cover in next chapter.
+Once all the products, services, packages and their events are configured in the billing system, next step is to define their rental and usage prices, which we will cover in next chapter.

-If you understood what is a product or service and package then you can proceed to next chapter to understand how their prices are defined by the marketing department available with any operator.
+If you understood what is a product or service and package, then you can proceed to the next chapter to understand how their prices are defined by the marketing department available with any operator.